aimerou/notebooks/README.md

-Set of python notebooks for different AI projects.
+Set of python notebooks for my AI learning projects.